-I will never forget the Delta Century, the first 100-mile bike ride Ken and I ever went on.
-For the ride, I was fortunate enough to borrow a 5 year old Bianchi racing bike with Campagnolo components and 12 gears.
-Far from state-of-the-art, but better than what I had.
-Ken rode his trusty Motiv (Costco) mountain bike, which was heavier, but at least it had indexed shifting and he was used to it.
+I will never forget the Delta Century, the first 100-mile bike ride Ken Loo and I ever did.
+I was fortunate enough to borrow a five-year-old Bianchi racing bike with Campagnolo components and 12 gears.
+It was far from state-of-the-art, yet better than the $5 garage sale special that I had.
+Ken rode his trusty Motiv (Costco) mountain bike, which was heavier, but at least it had indexed shifting, and he was used to it.

 Soon after, we passed a cyclist on the side of the road.
 “Need some help?” we ask.
-“Nah, I need SAG,” he glumly says.
-Now Ken and I are thinking the same thing, but Ken says it first.
+“Nah, I need SAG,” he glumly said.
+Ken and I had the same thought, but Ken said it first.

 - 101 mi.

 - Average moving speed: <12 mph time spent at rest stops: ~2.5 hrs

 - 6:30 a.m. – 4:30 p.m. = 10 hrs

 - Terrain: Flattest century in the U.S., but with winds